Pasi Mustonen: Career

 During his playing career, Mustonen played as a defenceman in Finland’s I-divisoona and in the Swedish Division 1 and Division 2.
 He participated in the 1985 Winter Universiade and won bronze with the Finnish men's ice hockey team.

 In the 1986, he became the junior coaching manager of the Ilves Tampere.
-In the late 1980s, he was the coaching mananger of SC Rapperswil-Jona of the Swiss Nationalliga B. Mustonen's coaching career began in 1991–92 as head coach of Kärpät Oulu in the I-divisoona.
+In the late 1980s, he was the coaching manager of SC Rapperswil-Jona of the Swiss Nationalliga B. Mustonen's coaching career began in 1991–92 as head coach of Kärpät Oulu in the I-divisoona.
 In his first season, he coached the team to second in the regular season and all the way to the qualifiers before they were beaten by Tappara, 3–1.
 During Mustonen's second season with the team, Kärpät forward Matti Veivo was paralyzed after a severe injury sustained in an October match against Kalajoen Junkkarit.
 Mustonen and the team were deeply affected by Veivo‘s injury but were not permitted to delay or reschedule any matches and struggled as the season wore on.
 When he was fired by the club a month after the accident, Mustonen was not surprised.

 After Kärpät, Mustonen worked as a coach in Sweden for eleven seasons.
 He first served as the head coach of Kiruna IF in the Division 1 from 1993–94 to 1996–97.
 In the first three seasons under Mustonen, the team finished the regular season in first or second place and participated in the Elitserien qualifiers, though they did not gain promotion.
 From 1997–98 to 2000–01, Mustonen coached Tingsryds AIF, which competed in the Division 1 during the 1997–98 and 1998–99 seasons before being elevated to the newly established Allsvenskan for the 1999–2000 season.

 From 2001–02 to 2003–04, Mustonen coached Skellefteå AIK of the Allsvenskan.
 The team progressed to the Elitserien qualifiers in the spring of 2003 but was not promoted.
 He next coached the Division 1 team Asplöven HC in the 2008–09 season.
 He coached the team to first place in the regular season and on to the HockeyAllsvenskan qualifiers but Asplöven did not secure promotion.

 For the 2011–12 and 2012–13 seasons, Mustonen returned to coaching with the Kärpät as an assistant coach to head coach Hannu Aravirta.
 He developed a good relationship with Aravirta and has cited the now-retired coach as the single person he learned the most from in his career.
 In the spring of 2013, the Lahti Pelicans announced that they had signed a one-year coaching agreement with Aravirta (as head coach) and Mustonen (as assistant coach) for the 2013–14 season.